 One Written Roundtable Regarding Consumer or Organizational Buying Behavior (40 points total)

 You will read one popular paperback in consumer or organizational buying behavior that you have not read before.
 A list of potential paperbacks is attached - you are not limited to this list.
-Books should be dated 2010 or later.
+Books should be dated 2011 or later.
 You must make sure that you choose a substantial paperback or you will not have enough to speak and write about.
 You cannot use your target market group topic for this assignment.
 Sign-up to reserve your book with Dr. Williams.
 Prepare a 5-7 page typed outline of the book.
-The roundtable may include an outline of the book, what you agree or disagree with in the book, exercises regarding the topic, discussion questions, how the material relates to class material or the textbook, interesting points or examples, special quotes or stories, why you do or do not recommend the book, etc. An approximately 10 minute oral presentation is required with PPT slides.
+The roundtable may include an outline of the book, what you agree or disagree with in the book, exercises regarding the topic, discussion questions, how the material relates to class material or the textbook, interesting points or examples, special quotes or stories, why you do or do not recommend the book, etc. An approximately 10 minute oral presentation is required with PPT slides, approximately 10-15.
 The final written outline is due before you give your presentation.
 Please give two copies of the outline and PPT slides (two copies of each) to Dr. Williams before you begin your oral presentation.
+Make sure that you prepare one cohesive and edited-as-a-unit document that includes all of your written and PPT pages, then give me two copies of this unified and complete document.
 Your outline may be more detailed than your presentation.
 The successful completion of this assignment will meet learning objectives LO1, LO4, M1, and M3.

 8 Internet Exercises (150 points total)